Best daily deals

 Lows, mids, and highs

-The bass response definitely sounds like it was given more of an emphasis this time around than the JBL Flip 4.
-It still isn’t going to be the greatest thing you’ve ever heard.
+The bass response sounds like it was given more of an emphasis this time around than the JBL Flip 4.
+It still isn’t be the greatest thing you’ve ever heard.

 The difference is subtle, and if you’re hanging out in the yard or the beach: chances are you’re streaming off of a lowish-quality service like Spotify.
-If you aren’t really paying attention to the subtleties of the bass response, you won’t hear them anyway.
+If you aren’t paying attention to the subtleties of the bass response, you won’t hear them anyway.
 Still, it’s a welcome addition in The Less I Know The Better by Tame Impala, where the groovy bassline is the main part of the song in my opinion.
-It sounds good enough to hear but the Flip 5 is unable to get super low due to the hard drop-off at under around 100Hz.
+It sounds good enough to hear, but the Flip 5 cannot get super low due to the hard drop-off at under 100Hz.

 The under-emphasized midrange notes are sometimes hard to hear during particularly prominent bass lines.

-This isn’t a huge deal when listening to podcasts since there wasn’t a lot going on besides voices, but in songs with a lot going on like Ghost Under Rocks by Ra Ra Riot, some instrumentation lacks clarity as things like guitars and strings battle for volume with the vocals throughout the chorus.
+This isn’t a huge deal when listening to podcasts since there wasn’t a lot going on besides voices.
+Still, in songs with a lot going on, like Ghost Under Rocks by Ra Ra Riot, some instrumentation lacks clarity as things like guitars and strings battle for volume with the vocals throughout the chorus.
 Highs are also pretty quiet, and you may find yourself boosting the levels occasionally.
-Throughout the same song, the shakers and cymbals sound more like weird hisses because of how low and unclear they were.
+Throughout the same song, the shakers and cymbals sound more like weird hisses because they were low and unclear.

 Does the JBL Flip 5 have a microphone?